-Supported by the Research and Education Foundation of the College of Family Physicians of Canada, AMS, and Scotiabank.
+This award is made possible through donations from Scotiabank and Associated Medical Services, Inc., to the Research and Education Foundation (REF) of the College of Family Physicians of Canada (CFPC).

 One of the Janus Research Grants, the D. M. Robb Community-Based Research Grant, is named in memory of the late Dr D. M. Robb, President of the New Brunswick College of Family Physicians (1979–1980) in honour of his life-long commitment to community-based family practice research.